wp-plugins/orbtr-ping/readme.txt

 <p>ORBTR Ping is a free lead tracking plugin that watches your traffic & notifies you in real-time when a lead returns!</p>

 <p>It's important for any business to understand how their best leads use their company's website.
-ORBTR Ping helps you do exactly that, tracking the behavior of individual leads and visitors and notifying you in real time when a lead returns to your site.<p>
+ORBTR Ping helps you do exactly that, tracking the behavior of individual leads and visitors and notifying you in real time when a lead returns to your site.</p>

 <p><strong>ORBTR Ping Includes the following features:</strong></p>